Pylons/pyramid/docs/narr/router.rst

    :mod:`repoze.bfg` :term:`router` object.

 #.
 To service :term:`url dispatch`, the :mod:`repoze.bfg`
-   :term:`router` calls a :term:`Routes` "mapper" callable, which acts as a :term:`root factory`.
+   :term:`router` calls a :term:`URL dispatch` "root factory wrapper" callable, which acts as a :term:`root factory`.
 The job of the mapper is to examine the ``PATH_INFO`` and other various keys in the environment to determine whether any user-defined :term:`route` matches the current WSGI environment.
 The :term:`router` passes the WSGI environment as an argument to the mapper.

 #.
 If any route matches, the WSGI environment is mutated; a
    ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added to the WSGI environment.
 If a route *doesn't* match, neither of these keys is added to the WSGI environment.

 #.
-Regardless of whether any route matched or not, the Routes mapper
+Regardless of whether any route matched or not, the :term:`URL
-   returns a root object.
+   dispatch` mapper returns a root object.
 If a particular :term:`route` named a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.
 If a root factory argument was passed to the ``repoze.bfg.router.make_app``, that callable is used to generate the root object.
 If the root factory argument passed to ``make_app`` is ``None``, a default root factory is used to